andrius7407/GitBeginner/README.md

 $ git push -u origin master
 $ git checkout -b newbranch (create a new local branch and switch to it)
 $ git diff (check all the modifications)
 $ git push -u origin newbranch
+$ git config --list (view all the configuration list)